-2. Placement Detached House or a Building for a Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone Accessory Structure Setbacks (min) Front setback 65' Side street setback, abutting lot fronts on the side street and is in a Residential Detached zone 40' Side street setback, abutting lot does not front on the side street or is not in a Residential Detached zone 15' Side setback 12' Rear setback, on a corner lot where abutting lot fronts on the side street and is in a Residential Detached zone 12' Rear setback, if not otherwise addressed 7' Specification for Accessory Structure Setbacks In addition to the front setback minimum, any accessory structure must be located a. behind the rear building line of the principal building.
+2. Placement Detached House or a Building for a Cultural Institution, Religious Assembly, Public Use, or a Conditional Use allowed in the zone Accessory Structure Setbacks (min) Front setback 65' Side street setback, abutting lot fronts on the side street and is in a Residential Detached zone 40' Side street setback, abutting lot does not front on the side street or is not in a Residential Detached zone 15' Side setback 12' Rear setback, on a corner lot where abutting lot fronts on the side street and is in a Residential Detached zone 12' Rear setback, if not otherwise addressed 7' Specification for Accessory Structure Setbac ks a.
+In addition to the front setback minimum behind the rear building line of the principle. m, any accessory structure must be located cipal building. building on a lot where the main building rint of the main building or 600 square feet, b. whichever is greater.
+Buildings for an agricultural use are exempt from this size restriction.

-- behind the rear building line of the principal building. - The maximum footprint of an accessory building on a lot where the main building is a detached house is 50% of the footprint of the main building or 600 square feet, b. whichever is greater.
-Buildings for an agricultural use are exempt from this size restriction. - Any accessory building or structure used for the housing, shelter, or sale of animals c. or fowl other than a household pet must be a minimum of 25' from a lot line and a minimum of 100' from a dwelling on another lot.
+Any accessory building or structure used for the housing, shelter, or sale of animals or fowl other than a household pet must be a minimum of 25' from a lot line and a minimum of 100' from a dwelling on another lot.